Largest eigenvalue statistics of wavefront shaping in complex scattering media: I. Analytical approach via Random Matrix Theory

 \subsection{The limit of large $M_1 \gg M_2$}

-In the limit where $M_1 \gg M_2$ one can show that the complex Wishart ensemble described by (\ref{JPDF_SM}) converges, up to a rescaling of the eigenvalues by $M_1$, to the Gaussian Unitary Ensemble (GUE) that describes Hermitian matrices with independent (complex) Gaussian entries.
+In the limit where $M_1 \gg M_2$ one can show that the complex Wishart ensemble described by (\ref{JPDF_SM}) converges, after centering around $M_1/M_2$ and rescaling by $M_2/\sqrt{2 M_1}$, to the Gaussian Unitary Ensemble (GUE) that describes Hermitian matrices with independent (complex) Gaussian entries.
 Consequently for large $M_1 \gg M_ 2$ one finds

 where $\mu_{\max}$ denotes the largest eigenvalue of a GUE matrix of size $M_2 \times M_2$.
 Its CDF ${\cal Q}_{\max}(x) = {\rm Prob.}(\mu_{\max} \leq x)$ can be computed as explained in Section \ref{sec:lmax}, but transposed to the case of GUE.
 It reads